Nicole Starosielski: Academic career

 In 2005, Starosielski graduated from the University of Southern California with Bachelor's degrees in Cinema Television and English.
 She continued her education at University of California, Santa Barbara, earning both a Master's degree and PhD in Film and Media Studies.
 After completing her degrees, Starosielski became an Assistant Professor of Communication at Miami University for one year.
 Following this, she began a career as an Associate Professor of Media, Culture, and Communication at New York University Steinhardt where she taught between 2012 and 2023.
 In the summer of 2023, she joined the faculty of the Department of Film and Media Studies at the University of California, Berkeley, as a full professor.

-She currently serves on the Executive Committee of the Berkeley Center for New Media (UC Berkeley College of Engineering), and is part of the Faculty Steering Committee of the Berkeley Space Center, a proposed 36-acre innovation center at NASA Ames Research Center at Moffett Federal Airfield in California's Silicon Valley.
+She currently serves on the Executive Committee of the Berkeley Center for New Media (UC Berkeley College of Engineering), and is a member of the Faculty Steering Committee of the Berkeley Space Center, a proposed 36-acre innovation center at NASA Ames Research Center at Moffett Federal Airfield in California's Silicon Valley.
 Starosielski is also a co-convenor of the SubOptic Association’s Global Citizen Working Group.

 Starosielski is author or co-editor of over thirty articles and five books on media, infrastructure, and environments, including: The Undersea Network (2015), Media Hot and Cold (2021), Signal Traffic: Critical Studies of Media Infrastructure (2015), Sustainable Media: Critical Approaches to Media and Environment (2016), Assembly Codes: The Logistics of Media (2021), as well as co-editor of the “Elements” book series at Duke University Press.